PeterThramkrongart/cds-language-portfolio/assignments/assignment-3/README.md

 We saved the resulting figures with the matplotlib.

+Because this project uses Spacy's nlp.pipe() method for the processing, the progress bar is a bit weird.
+That is the cost of mini-batches and parallelization.
+If you monitor the machine with ```htop ```, you can see that the machine is indeed working and not stuck.

 ## Results

 __Weekly and monthly mean sentiments scores based on the full dataset:__